bopopescu/RNDL-Protocol/README.md

 - "Hell", "o Wo", "rld!" -> "48656C6C", "6F20576F", "726C6421"
 - "48656C6C", "6F20576F", "726C6421" -> "48656C6C", "6F20576F", "726C642100"
 - transmit every packet over LoRa

+## Webserver
+The webserver is currently not reliable and should not be used for real-world applications.